 Avocado Toast with Fresh Tomato & Poached Egg

 Okay, okay, I will undeniably fess up to the fact that it’s more than likely true.
 After years of contemplation since first being told about this by my college academic counselor.
-I do believe and have to agree that maybe, probably, I could be a late bloomer in life.
-But honestly, who knew it would be the avocado that would point to my late-blooming propensities?
+I believe and have to agree that maybe, possibly, I could be a late bloomer in life.
+But honestly, who knew it would be the avocado pointing to my late-blooming propensities?

 ABOUT THIS RECIPE (per serving)